 “Bringing one’s wife to conjugal fulfillment when organically connected with the marital act is not gravely sinful.
 You thus erroneously convict CA Apologist Trent Horn with promoting grave sin.”

 The moderator is saying that when a husband uses an unnatural sexual act to bring his wife to climax outside of the natural marital act, but at about the same time, his act is not gravely immoral.
 This assertion is directly contradicted by the teaching of Saint Alphonsus Liguori here and by the teaching of Pope Pius XII here and by many magisterial teachings of essentially the same doctrine: that each and every sexual act must be unitive and procreative.
 Humanae Vitae also specifically condemns the idea that a set of acts can be justified when only one or a few are procreative.
 Horn’s claim is also contradicted by the teachings of the Magisterium on the basic principles of ethics regarding intrinsically evil acts.
+Then the claim that any sexual act becomes moral when “organically connected” to the marital act has no theological basis, and contradicts the basic principle of ethics that teach knowing deliberate choice must stand on its own as to its morality and that intrinsically evil acts are always wrong regardless of circumstances.
+That one act occurs about the same time or in the same place as another act in no way justifies that act.

 Ronald L. Conte Jr.: “Those claims by Popcak and Trent Horn are acts condemned as gravely immoral by Saint Aquinas and Saint Alphonsus Liguori.
 They are also acts condemned by Pius XII.”